firhan200/xamarin-adal/README.md

 **Credits**

-I want to thank Michael Watson (@michael-watson) for the support in this excercise and hope soon have the UWP implementation public.
+I want to thank [Michael Watson](https://github.com/michael-watson) for the support in this excercise and hope soon have the UWP implementation public.